printedcom/rabbitmq-queue-bundle/README.md

   # Use empty string.
 I'll probably remove it at some point.
 Use RabbitMQ's vhosts instead.
   rabbitmq-queue-bundle.queue_names_prefix: ''

+  # Doctrine's EntityManager needs to be cleared between consumers' runs. `AbstractQueueConsumer`
+  # clears its own EntityManager, but if you have a separate EntityManager for your application
+  # as well, then put the name of the service, that points to that EntityManager here.
+  rabbitmq-queue-bundle.application_doctrine_entity_manager.service_name: ~

   # Name of the service, that implements the queue maintenance mode.
 Use one of the following:
   #